cs-uh-3260/s25-i1-gitpractice-MinseokKim0813/ARTICLE.md

 ### https://www.wired.com/story/deepseek-china-model-ai/

-This article talks about Deepseek, an open-source AI LLM model developed by China.
-I think it is very interesting as it is open-source and the required much less budget compared to OpenAI's ChatGPT.
-Consequently, the need for GPU for the LLM has also dropped; and the stock price for NVIDIA also significantly dropped.
+This article talks about Deepseek, an open-source AI LLM developed by China.
+I think it is very interesting as it is open-source and requires much less budget compared to OpenAI's ChatGPT.
+Consequently, the need for GPU for the LLM has dropped; and the stock price for NVIDIA significantly also dropped.
 It is going to be interesting watching the competition in AI models between China and the US.

+## Proof Reading

+Article checked for typos